1. Should I rent or purchase an instrument for my child?

 11. Do you offer insurance?

 Yes, we do!
-It adds a few dollars to the monthly rental charge, but we strongly suggest everyone purchases this coverage.
+It is included in the price of the rental.
 Not only does it cover accidental damage and theft, but it also covers normal wear and tear that even the most carefully attended instruments are subject to.
 With the protection plan, you are not liable for normal wear and tear.
 Without it, you are.

 12. When the time comes, how do we terminate the rental?